scranfor/scanner/README.md

 first in the written file specified by -w.

 ## -w <write_file>
 The file to write the output to.
 If not given, output to stdout only.
+If given, the file must not already exist.

 ## -x <exclude_oui>
 A list of OUIs to mark as excluded, separated by commas.
 Not case sensitive.
 Example: "-x '00:00:5e,5c:5e:ab'".